gusc/Threads/README.md

 ### ParallelTaskQueue class

-The implementation of parallel task queue is based on `TaskQueue` with concurrent job-stealing run-loop logic runing on a `ThreadPool`.
+The implementation of parallel task queue is based on `TaskQueue` with concurrent job-stealing run-loop logic running on a `ThreadPool`.

 * `ParallelTaskQueue(const std::string& queueName, std::size_t queueCount)` - construct a new parallel task queue